"The Last Coal Miner"

-The year was 1943 and Robert Peloli was 20 years old when a photo was taken of him riding on a coal cart outside the entrance to the Skookum Slope Mine in Wilkeson, WA.
-He recalls a man with camera being there on the day the photo was taken outside the mine.
-In many ways this photo would come to symbolize the mining era of Wilkeson.
-He is affectionately and factually known as the last living coal miner living in Wilkeson.
+The year was 1943 and Robert Peloli was 20 years old when a photo was taken of him riding a coal car out of the portal of the Skookum Slope mine in Wilkeson WA.
+Robert recalls a camera man being there on that cold morning.
+In many ways this photo would come to symbolize Wilkeson's coal mining era.
+Robert is affectionately and factually known as the last coal miner living in Wilkeson WA.

-In 2009 Robert and all the miners and quarry men were celebrated in recoginition of the towns 100th birthday.
-An 18-ton sand stone carved by artist Paul Keeslar, depicts a miner leaning on a coal car coming out of the Skookum Slope mine.
-This carving was inspired by the 1943 photo of Robert.
-The bottom panel shows a stonecutter sitting under a tent awning on the face of the Wilkeson quarry.
-This stone monument was placed in downtown Wilkeson near Town Hall.
+In 2009 Robert, all the miners, and quarry men were recognized and celebrated during the town of Wilkison's 100th birthday.
+An 18 ton piece of sand stone from the Wilkeson Quarry depicting a miner riding a coal car coming out of the Skookum Slope mine, inspired by the 1943 photo of Robert, and a stone cutter from the quarry was erected in downtown WIlkeson near the town hall.